 The Court Clerk can provide information or resources that can be helpful in the handling of your case.
 However, the Court Clerk CANNOT provide legal advice, which limits the type of information that can be given.
 The following are guidelines established that the Court Clerk must follow.
 Your understanding of what information can be provided will assist you in effectively talking with the Court Clerk.

 The Court Clerk will check your court documents for completeness.
-They will check for signatures, addresses, phone numbers, etc. The Court Clerk will insure that you submit the required documents (petition, summons, birth certificates, filing fees, etc.) for filing.
+They will check for signatures, addresses, phone numbers, etc.

 Court Clerks May: